Skip to content

 Summary of monthly dashboard sections for bullet journal

-I hope this journey through monthly dashboards has given you some ideas on what you could include in your monthly dashboard!
-If you’re looking for even more ideas, check out my freebie below for all of the sections I could think of that could potentially be part of your monthly dashboard!
+I hope this journey through monthly dashboards has given you some ideas on what you can include in your monthly dashboard.
+If you’re looking for even more ideas, check out this free downloadable list of over 125 ideas for all of the sections I could think of that could potentially be part of your monthly dashboard.

 https://tabletandquill.com/pages/freebie-spreads-and-trackers